 Reminder for the Parents and Teachers of Oregon's 4th Grade Students

 Every Kid in a Park (the Interagency 4th Grade Pass) passes are still available for 4th Grade Students.
 These passes are honored nationwide at all Forest Service, National Park Service, Bureau of Land Management, Bureau of Reclamation, and US Fish & Wildlife Service sites charging entrance or standard amenity fees.
 They admit the pass holder and any accompanying passengers in a private non-commercial vehicle, and at per-person fee areas, they admit the pass holder and up to 3 people who are 16 and older (for a maximum of four people).
 Anyone 15 and younger is free of charge.

 Please don't hesitate to contact us at firstname.lastname@example.org or 541-737-4391 if you have any questions about the Outdoor School Program!

 OSU PROMISE Interns Spend Their Summer Creating Outdoor School Videos

 PROMISE Interns Hevani Fifti and Laura Zepeda did a fantastic job of capturing wonderful footage at two outdoor school facilities this summer, and creating this and several other short videos that we'll feature on our website this fall.

 Information and Listening Sessions

-We're hoping to host another session soon (perhaps next quarter?).
+We're hoping to host more sessions soon - with possible locations being Ashland, Salem, and Eugene.
 Please stay tuned!